 Meet Bucharest Inside The Beltway

-Rucsandra Pop (Founding Artistic Director) writes prose, poetry and drama and she is very active in a number of independent cultural projects.
+Rucsandra Pop, PhD (BiB Founding Artistic Director, Romania) writes prose, poetry and drama and she is very active in a number of independent cultural projects.
 Three of her plays were staged at lorgean theater, and the fourth one will have the premiere this summer.
 Rucsandra is a PhD Candidate in Anthropology and Folklore at Bucharest University.
 She graduated with an MA in Ethnology, Cultural Anthropology and Folklore at Bucharest University and a BA in Romanian and English Philology at Transylvania University (Brasov, Romania).
 She also attended graduate programs in Journalism at Academia Istropolitana Nova (Bratislava, Slovakia) and in Sociology at the Central European University (Warsaw, Poland).
 In 2011-2012, Rucsandra was a Fulbright visiting scholar at Indiana University.
 During her year in the United States, she documented her journeys.
 The result of her intellectual exploration of the American continent was the photo exhibition Random America – People & Places.
 Signs & Artifacts and the poem called America – a Poetic Tourist Guide.
 Rucsandra is a contributor to various academic and cultural publications.
+Her PhD won the Society of Romanian Studies 2022 Keith Hitchins Dissertation Prize.
 Photo Credit: Iulian Dumitru

-Roxana Nicolaescu (PR/Marketing, RO) is a theatre goer and a theatre lover from Bucharest, Romania.
+Roxana Nicolaescu (BiB PR/Marketing, Romania) is a theatre goer and a theatre lover from Bucharest, Romania.
 She is licensed in Cultural Studies and has a master degree in Advertising and Communication.
 Her daily life is divided between her job as an event manager in Romanian central bank and working for independent projects.
-She started her own cultural association www.gingergroup.ro , a web platform that helps young artists to express themselves as freely as possible.
+She started her own cultural association, Ginger Group, a web platform that helps young artists to express themselves as freely as possible.
 She first met Cristina Bejan back in 2008 when she worked PR for her play “Colombo Calling.
 A play from Sri Lanka.”
 That was the beginning of a beautiful friendship.